-Please refer to the Settlement or Moving Form page.
+Please refer to the Start/Stop Service Form page.

 During our budget-approval process, Montgomery and Prince George’s County councils approve the rates.
 Public hearings on our proposed budgets are held each year prior to February 15, and any changes take effect on July 1.
 If you want more information about the hearing process or the public hearing schedule and locations, please contact the Communications and Community Relations Office at 301-206–8100.

 Our nation’s biggest tragedy has resulted in an increased safety awareness of the various infrastructures upon which we rely every day.
 Our mission has always been to supply safe, clean water to our customers.
 In doing so, we take security very seriously.
 We have a strong foundation of ongoing safety measures at WSSC Water: security at our facilities; round-the-clock monitoring of our distribution system; state-of-the-art security technology for our computer and operations systems; and extensive water quality testing of our water from source to tap.